Shout-out to Plain Chicken Food Blog and Their Cheesy Grits!

 Well, these biscuits sounded too easy and delicious not to try!
 I had heavy cream in the frig for another recipe but at 6:30 in the morning….biscuits took priority!
 The header above contains the recipe, just check it out on Plain Chicken.

-I mixed up the two ingredients and added a little more heavy cream.
-It seemed that mine was a little dry so I added a bit more.
-Then I rolled them out to about 1/2″ thickness.
-My biscuit cutter was nowhere to be found.
-I guess that tells you how long it’s been since I’ve made homemade biscuits!
+I combined the two ingredients and added a bit more heavy cream, as my mixture seemed a little dry.
+Once it reached the right consistency, I rolled the dough out to about 1/2″ thickness.
+Then I realized my biscuit cutter was nowhere to be found—which probably shows how long it’s been since I last made homemade biscuits!

-Frozen biscuits have ruined us all!
-It’s just too easy to grab a couple out of the bag and bake.
-I use them for my chicken and dumplings too.
-Oh, how I wish they had been available when we first married (over 50 years ago).
+Frozen biscuits have spoiled us all!
+It’s just so easy to grab a couple from the bag and pop them in the oven.
+I even use them in my chicken and dumplings!
+I only wish they’d been around when we first got married—over 50 years ago!

 My Grandmother’s Biscuits

-My first attempts at making biscuits were so pitiful.
-Especially for a girl who grew up in the South and started learning how to cook at about eight years old!
+My first attempts at making biscuits were pretty pitiful—especially for a Southern girl who started learning to cook at around eight years old!

-I had watched my mother and grandmother make biscuits many times.
-My mother would usually roll hers out and she used a lot of canned biscuits too.
+I had watched my mother and grandmother make biscuits countless times.
+My mother would usually roll hers out by hand, though she often used canned biscuits too.

-She would pinch off pieces of the dough and flatten them out a little, place them on the pan, and bake.
-Biscuits were usually made for breakfast unless you were having some like fried salmon, biscuits, and gravy for supper.
+She would pinch off pieces of dough, gently flatten them, place them on the pan, and bake.
+Biscuits were usually made for breakfast—unless, of course, you were having a supper of fried salmon, biscuits, and gravy.

-Now, this would not be salmon like you get in a restaurant.
-It was canned salmon, mixed with a few things, made into patties, and fried in a skillet.
-That’s fodder for another day….back to the biscuits!
+Now, this wasn’t the kind of salmon you’d find in a restaurant.
+It was canned salmon, mixed with a few ingredients, shaped into patties, and fried up in a skillet.
+But that’s a story for another day… back to the biscuits!

 Leftover Biscuits

-My grandmother always placed any leftover biscuits back on top of the stove, covered with a dish towel.
-Most of her dishtowels were old and made of feed sack or flour sack material.
-Her biscuits were just as tasty cold, well almost, as they were hot.
-It was not uncommon to grab a leftover biscuit at any time during the day and eat it plain or with jelly.
+My grandmother would place any leftover biscuits on top of the stove, covered with a dish towel—usually an old one made from feed sack or flour sack material.
+Her biscuits were almost as delicious cold as they were hot, and it wasn’t unusual to grab one during the day to eat plain or spread with a little jelly.

-My mother would take leftover biscuits, split them open, and add butter and sugar.
-Place in the oven and toast until lightly browned.
+My mother, on the other hand, would split leftover biscuits open, add butter and a sprinkle of sugar, then toast them in the oven until they were lightly browned.
 They were such a treat!

 My Biscuits

-When we were first married, my leftover biscuits could have been used in a rocket launcher.
-I swear it took me years to learn how to make biscuits.
-Then frozen ones came out and that was just about the end of my homemade biscuits.
+When we were first married, my leftover biscuits could have doubled as rocket launcher ammo!
+It honestly took me years to get the hang of biscuit-making.
+Then, when frozen biscuits came out, that was almost the end of my homemade attempts.

-What I did learn though was not to overwork the dough.
-Mix the ingredients, and just get it to where you can dump it on a floured surface.
-It can still be wet, just sprinkle enough flour on it to where you can roll it out without it sticking to the rolling pin.
-Lightly roll, cut, and get them in the pan!
-Only re-roll the scraps once.
+One key lesson I did learn, though, was not to overwork the dough.
+Mix the ingredients just enough to bring it together, then dump it onto a floured surface.
+It’s okay if it’s still a bit sticky—just sprinkle on enough flour so you can roll it out without it sticking to the rolling pin.
+Roll lightly, cut, and place them in the pan!
+And only re-roll the scraps once for the best texture.

 No, I never mastered the knack of my grandmother’s biscuit-making.